stevensona/shader-toy/README.md

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy)

 ## Release Notes

+### 0.10.7
+* Make all uniform vector types use separate UI for editing them at runtime,
+* add a color3 uniform type when the user explicitly wants a color edit field,
+* fix an error where using uniforms could cause the extension to become unresponsive when mixing unexpected types,
+* introduce the step keyword to allow setting an increment for uniform values,
+* improve error reporting for parsing errors when files are included early in a shader.

 ### 0.10.6
 * Add commands corresponding to UI buttons to allow custom keybindings.
 Thank you @Ayassaka